thalsi/Learn-html/README.md

 - `<body></body>` element defines the document's body. it will be displayed in a browser

 ### 3. Element
-- <tagName>Cotent</tagName>
+- `<tagName> contant here..</tagName>`
 - start tag ,some content and end tag
-- every elements have Start-tag and End-tag but some elements have no end-tag(like `<hr>,<br>`). those elements are called empty elements
+- every elements have Start-tag and End-tag but some elements have no end-tag(like `<hr>, <br>`). those elements are called empty elements
-- All the HTML elements/tags are case-insensitive
+- All the HTML elements/tags are case-insensitive.
+- Element dispaly type inline and bock .

 ### 4. Attributes
 - All elements can have Attributes.